What Is TPR in Foster Care? Termination of Parental Rights Explained

 The TPR hearing is a court proceeding where the state agency (represented by an attorney) presents evidence for why parental rights should be terminated.
 The birth parent(s), represented by their own attorney, present evidence and argument against termination.

-A Guardian Ad Litem (GAL) or CASA (Court Appointed Special Advocate) typically represents the child's best interest independently from both the state agency and the birth parents.
+A Guardian Ad Litem (GAL) or CASA (Court Appointed Special Advocate) may represent or provide independent best-interest input for the child, depending on the jurisdiction.

 The hearing may be brief or may span multiple days, depending on how contested it is.
 If parents voluntarily relinquish their rights — signing a formal document agreeing to termination — the hearing is simplified significantly.
 Voluntary relinquishment is more common in private adoption but does occur in some foster care cases.